cosmicboy79/MyJavaLab/README.md

 # My Java Lab

-Project to try out Java features and to practice coding exercises.
+Project to try out and to practice a bit Java features and frameworks: a private, small "science laboratory", if you will.